 2. Mailchimp: Best for Email Marketing Beginners

-Mailchimp remains the easiest way to start email marketing, which is exactly what most small businesses need.
+Mailchimp is the easiest marketing automation tool for email-first small businesses in 2026.
 After Intuit’s acquisition, the platform added Intuit Assist AI but kept the core experience simple.

 What Actually Works